dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 ## Architecture 3: a zero-downtime major upgrade, with a way back

 This one is the most common reason to touch logical replication, and the one where the small details cost the most.
-I upgraded 16 to 18 with a traffic generator running the whole time (about 50 commits per second), so the "zero" is measured rather than claimed.
+I upgraded Postgres 16 to 18 with a traffic generator running the whole time (about 50 commits per second), so the "zero" is measured rather than claimed.